 This course offers a description of the nervous system's structure and function in terms of molecular processes.
 Topics are developed through lectures, discussions, student presentations, class demonstrations, and computer molecular modeling.
-The course begins with a brief introduction to general and organic chemistry, then continues with neurocellular anatomy and the biochemistry of cell neurotransmitters and receptors and the biochemistry of psychoactive drugs and neurological disorders.
-This course is a required core course for the neuroscience concentration, and with CHEM 108 fulfills the science distribution requirement.
+The course begins with a brief introduction to general and organic chemistry, then continues with the following topics: neurocellular anatomy and the biochemistry of cell neurotransmitters and receptors, and the biochemistry of psychoactive drugs and neurological disorders.
+This course is a required core course for the Neuroscience Concentration, and with CHEM 108 or CHEM 110 fulfills the naural science distribution requirement.
 No prerequisites.
-Enrollment limited.